 After five years in Richland, Washington, and realising the hazards his father’s employment presented, the family relocated to Albuquerque, New Mexico and the rich tri-cultured environment of the Southwest.

 After graduating from University of New Mexico with a degree in fine arts, James Talley, after encouragement from Pete Seeger (Saturday 3 May 1919 – Monday 27 January 2014), began to write songs that drew upon the culture of the Southwest that he experienced growing up.

 In 1968, James Talley moved from New Mexico to Nashville to try and get his songs recorded.
-The late John Hammond Senior at Columbia Records in New York was his first mentor and championed his writing in the early 1970s, as he had the careers of Bob Dylan, Leonard Cohen and Bruce Springsteen.
+The late John Hammond Sr. at Columbia Records in New York was his first mentor and championed his writing in the early 1970s, as he had the careers of Bob Dylan, Leonard Norman Cohen (Friday 21 September 1934 – Monday 7 November 2016) and Bruce Springsteen.

-When John Hammond could not get James' more country-flavoured sound signed at Columbia Records in New York, he sent him to Jerry Wexler (Wednesday 10 January 1917 - Friday 15 August 2008), whose Atlantic Records was starting a new country music division in Nashville at the time.
+When John Hammond could not get James Talley’s more country music-flavoured sound signed at Columbia Records in New York, he sent him to Jerry Wexler (Wednesday 10 January 1917 – Friday 15 August 2008), whose Atlantic Records was starting a new country music division in Nashville at the time.

 Atlantic Records’ Nashville operation, however, did not do well at the time and Atlantic closed its Nashville office.

 James Talley then moved to Capitol Records, where he saw the release of four now legendary albums, during the mid 1970s, including the following: